Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Conclusions

 \section{Conclusions}

-Density Functional Theory was used to study the effects of forming a simple heterostructure on magnetocrystalline anisotropy energy (MAE) for MnN and Ta.
-Strain effects were investigated for the bulk and ultra-thin film limits, and a linear relationship between the c/a ratio and MAE was found with both relaxed and unrelaxed simulation cells being on the same line for the bulk case.
-An explanation for this linear relationship in terms of crystal field theory was given and the applicability of this linear trend to all uniaxial systems was posited.
+Density Functional Theory was used to study the effects of forming a simple heterostructure on magnetocrystalline anisotropy energy (MAE) for MnN on Ta.
+The bulk value of MAE for MnN was found to be 127 $\mu$eV/formula unit, reducing to 86 $\mu$eV/formula unit for ultrathin-film MnN on Ta.
+Strain effects were investigated for the bulk and ultra-thin film limits, and a linear relationship between the $c/a$ ratio and MAE was found with both relaxed and unrelaxed simulation cells obeying the same linear relationship.
+A simple explanation for this linear relationship in terms of the spin-orbit coupling Hamiltonian was given, and the applicability of this linear trend to all uniaxial systems was posited.
 Within the ultra-thin film limit, the MAE was also found to vary depending on the presence of nearby layers, which was significantly driven by charge transfer induced by Fermi level equilibration leading to spin quenching, especially in the layer immediately forming the interface.
+These insights may be useful when considering the interactions of neighbouring layers within a magnetic heterostructure for the purpose of improving device performance.